ToF-/Domain/README.md

 # Scratching the surface of Monad Transformers

-In this post I am playing with the `ExceptT` monad transformer in order to make a simple program even simpler.

-Let's say we want to write a program that reads a csv file containing _transactions_ of the form _(category, amount)_, and prints a summary by category of these transactions.
+Let's say we want to write a program that reads a csv file containing transactions, which are composed of a category and an amount, and prints the total amount for each category.

 For instance, given a file `transactions.csv` containing this data:
 ```